A Functional Approach to Curve Alignment and Shape Analysis: Abstract

 \section{Abstract}

-The shape $\tilde{\mathbf{X}}$ of a random planar curve $\mathbf{X}$ is what remains after removing deformation effects such as scaling, rotation, translation, and parametrization.
-Previous studies in statistical shape analysis have focused on analyzing $\tilde{\bf X}$ through discrete observations of the curve ${\bf X}$.
-While this approach has some computational advantages, it overlooks the continuous nature of both ${\bf X}$ and its shape $\tilde{\bf X}$.
-It also ignores potential dependencies among the deformation variables and their effect on $\tilde{ \bf X}$, which may result in information loss and reduced interpretability.
-In this paper, we introduce a novel framework for analyzing $\bf X$ in the context of Functional Data Analysis (FDA).
-Basis expansion techniques are employed to derive analytic solutions for estimating the deformation variables such as rotation and reparametrization, thereby achieving shape alignment.
-The generative model of $\bf X$ is then investigated using a joint-principal component analysis approach.
-Numerical experiments on simulated data and the \textit{MPEG-7} database demonstrate that our new approach successfully identifies the deformation parameters and captures the underlying distribution of planar curves in situations where traditional FDA methods fail to do so.
+{ In many image analysis problems, the contours of objects carry important statistical information about shape.
+Such contours are typically affected by deformation variables including scaling, translation, rotation, and reparametrization. }{ Previous studies in statistical shape analysis have mainly focused on analyzing contours and shapes through discrete observations.
+While this approach might offer computational advantages, it overlooks the continuous nature of these objects and their underlying geometric structure.} It also ignores potential dependencies between the deformation variables and their effect on the shape, which may result in a loss of statistical information and reduced interpretability.
+In this paper, we introduce a novel framework for analyzing shapes within the context of Functional Data Analysis (FDA).
+Basis expansion techniques are employed to derive analytic solutions for the estimation of deformation variables, namely scaling, translation, rotation, and reparametrization, thereby achieving curve alignment.
+A generative model for random { contours} is then developed using principal component analysis techniques.
+Numerical experiments on simulated data and the \textit{MPEG-7} database demonstrate that our method successfully identifies deformation parameters and captures the underlying distribution of { random contours} in settings where traditional FDA methods fail.